5l1v3r1/harmlessharvester/README.md

 This script shows the internet has a cluster bomb effect when visiting a website.

 Also used to find unencrypted domains along side with the HTTPS Everywhere browser plugin

+Make sure to leave a like and a watch, more features are on his way such as MITM, SSL host dump, logging and packet inspection.